-How do I choose a radial arm saw?
+How do you choose a radial arm saw?

 Choosing a radial arm saw